 SSMP Future Activities

-The performance evaluations and audits of the 2009 SSMP are incorporated into this document by reference.
-Similarly, performance evaluations and audits of this 2014 SSMP shall be included in the future 2019 revision.
+The performance evaluations and audits of the 2014 SSMP are incorporated into this document.
+Similarly, performance evaluations and audits of this 2019 SSMP are included by reference and shall be incorporated in the future 2024 update.

 Definitions